stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

    DeltaS_multiverse(m_T) is moderate and structured
    ```

-   suggesting that variations between worlds in `F(Sigma_T)` are interpretable and not arbitrary fragmentation.
+   Variations between worlds in `F(Sigma_T)` are interpretable and do not form an unexplained fragmentation.

 ### 5.2 World F · irreducible multiverse

 Features of World F:

 1. There is no single package `Sigma` extending ZFC that is both widely accepted and settles CH for all canonical contexts.
    Different communities adopt different axiom packages with incompatible CH decisions.

 2. For each candidate package `Sigma` in the admissible class, when we form its benchmark family `F(Sigma)` and examine worlds `m_F` in that family, at least one of the following holds: